tradej/content/tools/devassistant/developers.md

 With all the necessary bits and pieces in place, you can start with creating the package.
-Go to your working directory and create a new DAP with the desired assistants roles prepared (`create`, `tweak`, `prepare`, `extras`):
+Go to your working directory and create a new DAP with the desired [assistants roles](#about.md/##Assistants) prepared (any of`create`, `tweak`, `prepare`, `extras`):

     $ da create dap --name foo --crt --prep

-The above command creates a directory named `dap-foo` (`dap-` is added due to naming conventions), and in it a structure with assistants for the creation and preparation of projects, and directories for documentation, auxiliary files, and icons (useful for making your assistant accessible to GUI users):
+The above command creates a directory named `dap-foo` (`dap-` is added due to naming conventions), and in it a structure with assistants, in this case for the creation and preparation of projects.
+There are also directories for documentation, auxiliary files, and icons (useful for making your assistant accessible to GUI users).

     dap-foo/
     ├── assistants/